 "We have been using Pipedrive: It is easier and less expensive to use than Salesforce, and you can train anyone to use this web-based software from day one.
 It's very intuitive, and they have comprehensive training videos online.
 The best advice I can give is that you shouldn't just go with the most popular one out there.
 Many companies offer a 30-day free trial, so take advantage and explore different CRMs to see which best fits your needs and budget." – Shu Saito, All Filters LLC

-A good reporting system helps you to understand how consumers are interacting with your sales and marketing projects.
+A good CRM report helps you to understand how consumers are interacting with your sales and marketing projects.
 You can check the number of calls your team makes or how many users checked your website after an email campaign launch.
 You can gauge customer satisfaction through reports on the sales cycles and lead interactions.
 This information can help you make more informed decisions on how to reach and connect with potential customers.

 "[Reports help you to] gain visibility into your business, [and] focus your efforts on your most important activities and most valuable segments of your database," said Gibran Nicholas, founder and CEO of Momentifi.